-Cell Phone Policy
+Cell Phone Policy/Smartwatch Policy

 Each teacher has a cell phone collection policy in their classrooms.
-Cell phones are prohibited during the school day.
+Cell phones are not prohibited during the school day and need to be shut off or kept silent.
+No smart watches are permitted during school hours.